This post was provided by a guest contributor to TUNE.

 Want one more golden rule story?
 Several years ago we were working with an affiliate network called MarketLeverage and an advertiser stiffed them on a big invoice.
 We had been promoting the advertiser and MarketLeverage owed us $xx,xxx.
 MarketLeverage paid us our commissions even though they themselves didn’t get paid.
 We continued working with them and went on to become their number two affiliate in terms of gross conversions.

-Leading affiliate networks and brands partner the way they want to with the TUNE Partner Marketing Platform, the industry’s most flexible SaaS solution for managing marketing partnerships across mobile and web.
-Start your 30-day free trial today.
+Partner the way you want to with the TUNE Partner Marketing Platform, the industry’s most flexible SaaS solution for managing marketing partnerships across mobile and web.
+Request a demo or trial today.